 Sustainability and conferences

-Before and during the conference
+Before and during your conference

-• Be careful when estimating the number of participants so that you avoid as much food waste as possible.
+Plan for no-shows: Be careful when estimating the number of participants so that you avoid as much food waste as possible.
 Consider whether there might be any no-shows – and talk to the canteen about how to avoid food waste in the best way possible.

 Legumes on the menu